-When cooking in your non-stick cookware, you need to use scratch-friendly cooking utensils such as wood, bamboo, silicone, or nylon.
+When cooking in your non-stick cookware, you need to use non-scratching cooking utensils that are made of wood, bamboo, silicone, or nylon.
 Kitchen utensils made from these materials will help you to preserve the non-stick surface and prolong the life of your scratch-sensitive cookware.

 What to Look when Buying Utensils for Your Non-stick Cookware

-No-scratch feature: To avoid damage to the scratch-sensitive interior coating, select utensils that are made of scratch-friendly materials for non-stick pots and pans.
-Also look for ergonomic design and smooth finish.
+- No-scratch feature: To avoid damage to the scratch-sensitive interior coating, select utensils that are made of scratch-friendly materials for non-stick pots and pans.
+Also, look for an ergonomic design and a smooth finish.

-Maintenance: Your cooking utensils should be easy to handle and clean.
-Dishwasher safe or bacteria-resistant materials are a more convenient option than those that require special care to remain clean and nice-looking.
+- Low maintenance: Your cooking utensils should be easy to handle and clean.
+Dishwasher-safe or bacteria-resistant materials are a more convenient option than those that require special care to remain clean and nice-looking.

 Silicone Utensils with Stainless Steel Inner Core